nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     - Quicker update and retrieval of data using a `HashMap` for `tagCounter`.
     - Easier implementation.
   - Cons:
-    - Each `Person` object has its own set of `Tag` objects which may be repetitive and memory-consuming if there were multiple duplicate tags with the same tag name.
+    - Each `Person` object has its own set of `Tag` objects which may be repetitive and memory-consuming if there were multiple tags with the same tag name.
     - Retrieval of all tags and calculation of the number of persons labelled under each tag during the initialization of the application requires iterating through all persons in TAB.

 * **Alternative 2:** Each tag stores a list of persons or number of persons labelled with that tag.